ajoydas/OpenGMS/README.md

 - Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
 - Enhancements to Django's static file serving functionality via WhiteNoise.
 - Latest Python 3.6 runtime environment.
+- Use of Machine
 ## How to Use

 To use this project, follow these steps: